OctopusDeploy/docs/docs/tenants/guides/multi-tenant-saas-application/index.md

 position: 10
 ---

 This guide will introduce you to Software as a Service (SaaS) multi-tenant deployments in Octopus.
 We will deploy a Java application to five fictitious customers who each have their own hosted copy of the application and database.
+In this guide I'm deploying Vet Clinic

 * Deploy the application to their own datacentre and to self hosted tenants
 * Each tenant will have there own SSL certificate, deployed through Octopus